myelsukov/field/README.md

       Print OTP code for the matching pass-file to the stdout

   fass
-      This command will allow to choose any pass-file and output password from that file to the stdout
+      This command will allow to choose any pass-file and print that file to the stdout
 ```